Paternity Testing and Acknowledgment of Paternity in AZ | Hildebrand Law

-The following is a brief outline of the proceedings of a paternity case.
-In paternity cases, there are many factors to be considered, including the identity of the father listed on the birth certificate, the relationship of the mother to the father, the name given to the child, the living arrangements of those involved, financial support of the child, etc. In this instance, a Voluntary Acknowledgement of Paternity was executed by both parties in the case.
+In paternity cases, there are many factors to be considered, including the identity of the father listed on the birth certificate, the relationship of the mother to the father, the name given to the child, the living arrangements of those involved, financial support of the child, etc. In this instance, a Voluntary Acknowledgment of Paternity was executed by both parties in the case.

 Choate v.
 Cochran: A Brief Summary of the Case

 During this time period, Father and Mother executed a Voluntary Acknowledgement of Paternity.
-A couple months after moving out with daughter and beginning a relationship with an old boyfriend, Mother began refusing to allow Father visiting time.
-Choate sought sole legal decision making through a Petition for Legal Decision Making, Parenting Time and Child Support.
+A couple of months after moving out with daughter and beginning a relationship with an old boyfriend, Mother began refusing to allow Father visiting time.
+Choate sought sole legal decision-making through a Petition for Legal Decision Making, Parenting Time and Child Support.

-He also requested in the petition that Mother be drug tested and that her new boyfriend not be around the daughter.
+He also requested in the petition that Mother is drug tested and that her new boyfriend not have access to the daughter.
 He also filed for Temporary Orders to the same effect.
 At the hearing for Temporary Orders, Mother claimed that Choate was not the daughter’s biological father.

 The court ordered paternity testing and when the test excluded Choate as the biological father, they dismissed his motion.
 Upon Father’s request for the court to reconsider, the court cited A.R.S.
-Section 25-812(E), “…identifying the wrong potential father on the acknowledgement is a material mistake of fact” concluding that Mother had the right to untimely withdrawal of her prior acknowledgement of paternity.
+Section 25-812(E), “…identifying the wrong potential father on the acknowledgment is a material mistake of fact” concluding that Mother had the right to untimely withdrawal of her prior acknowledgment of paternity.
 Father appealed.

 Dismissal of Voluntarily Acknowledged Paternity Rights As a Result of Court Ordered Paternity Test

 Choate presented three arguments on appeal.
-First, the trial court erred in ordering a paternity test and then disestablishing his paternity given that his name was listed as father on the birth certificate and a Voluntary Acknowledgement of Paternity was executed by both parents.
-The disestablishing of paternity should have been preceded by an evidentiary or best interests hearing.
+First, the trial court erred in ordering a paternity test and then disestablishing his paternity given that his name was listed as the father on the birth certificate and a Voluntary Acknowledgment of Paternity was executed by both parents.
+The disestablishing of paternity should have been preceded by evidentiary or best interests hearing.

-Second, Mother was not entitled to the untimely withdrawal of her Acknowledgement of Paternity on the basis of a mistake of fact as to who the biological father was.
+Second, Mother was not entitled to the untimely withdrawal of her Acknowledgment of Paternity on the basis of a mistake of fact as to who the biological father was.

 As stated in the Worcester case, Mother is simply not in a position to claim extraordinary circumstances of hardship or injustice, having brought the circumstances upon herself.”
 Even if other items did not call for reconsideration on appeal, the court would look to the summary manner in which Choate’s parental rights were severed.